Hjartar

 The Grid.
 Power moves to where it's worth more.

 Surplus crosses borders every hour.
-A windy Denmark sells into Germany; midday Iberia into France; overnight Poland buys from Czechia.
+A windy Denmark sells into Germany; midday Spain and Portugal into France; overnight Poland buys from Czechia.
 Bigger price spread, bigger flow, until the wires are full.

 Cheap northern Norwegian hydro can't just flow to Italy.
 The power has to hop through three or four zones, and every hop runs through wires that other producers are trying to use too.
 When one of those wires fills up, the cheap power stops moving, even when the price spread is huge.

 The same friction lives inside countries.
-In Germany, North Sea wind can't reach Bavarian load because of delayed transmission buildout.
+In Germany, North Sea wind can't reach Bavaria's demand because new transmission lines haven't been built.
 Iberia is in effect an electrical island, with cross-border capacity at just 3% of its generation.
 New generators across Europe wait years in queue to connect to the grid.

 sources